top of page

 1. Masking and Social Exhaustion

-✅ Practising conversations and facial expressions in advance
+• Practicing conversations and facial expressions in advance.

 2. Emotional Dysregulation

-✅ Sensory overload triggers anxiety, meltdowns, or shutdowns
+• Sensing overload that triggers anxiety, meltdowns, or shutdowns.

-✅ Misdiagnosed as bipolar disorder or borderline personality disorder
+• Often misdiagnosed as bipolar disorder or borderline personality disorder.

 3. Executive Dysfunction

-✅ Difficulty starting and completing tasks (task paralysis)
+• Facing difficulty in starting and completing tasks (task paralysis).

-✅ Struggles with household management, parenting, or work deadlines
+• Struggling with household management, parenting, or work deadlines.

 4. Sensory Processing Differences

-✅ Sensory sensitivities to loud noises, bright lights, and clothing textures
+• Having sensitivities to loud noises, bright lights, and uncomfortable clothing textures.

 5. Hyperfocus and Special Interests

-✅ Obsessively deep-diving into passions, hobbies, or career fields
+• Obsessively diving into passions, hobbies, or career fields.

-✅ Forgetting to eat, sleep, or take breaks when engrossed in an interest
+• Forgetting to eat, sleep, or take breaks when fully engrossed.

 6. Burnout and Energy Crashes

-✅ "High-functioning" in public but exhausted in private
+• Functioning well in public but feeling exhausted in private.

-✅ Alternating between productivity spurts and total shutdown
+• Alternating between bursts of productivity and total shutdowns.

-For many women, these challenges intensify after the age of 30, especially when juggling the demands of motherhood, relationships, work, and home life.
+For many women, these challenges intensify after age 30, especially when juggling the demands of motherhood, relationships, work, and home life.

 Why More Women Are Self-Diagnosing AuDHD After 30

-🔹 Masking Becomes Unsustainable – Years of hiding neurodivergent traits eventually lead to burnout and emotional exhaustion.
+• Masking Becomes Unsustainable: Years of concealing neurodivergent traits can lead to burnout.

-🔹 Motherhood Highlights Executive Dysfunction – Managing a home, career, and children exposes hidden struggles with organisation, focus, and overwhelm.
+• Motherhood Highlights Executive Dysfunction: Managing a household, career, and children often exposes hidden struggles with organization and focus.

-🔹 Increased Awareness – Social media and online communities help women recognise their own neurodivergence and find relatable experiences.
+• Increased Awareness: Social media and online communities help women identify their neurodivergence.

 Strengths of AuDHD: The Hidden Superpowers

-✨ Resilience and Adaptability – Years of navigating a neurotypical world have made them highly resourceful.
+• Resilience and Adaptability: Years of navigating a neurotypical world enhance resourcefulness.

-Recognising and embracing these strengths allows women with AuDHD to build fulfilling careers, relationships, and lifestyles that align with their neurodivergence rather than working against it.
+By recognizing and embracing these strengths, women with AuDHD can build fulfilling careers, relationships, and lifestyles that align with their neurodivergence.

 Reframing AuDHD: A Strength, Not Just a Struggle

-🔹 If you suspect you have AuDHD, seeking professional assessment and connecting with other neurodivergent women can be life-changing.
+For decades, women with AuDHD have felt they are "too much," "too scattered," or "too sensitive."
+The truth is: they are not broken but misunderstood.
+If you suspect you have AuDHD, seeking professional assessment and connecting with other neurodivergent women can be transformative.

-🔹 If you've been misdiagnosed, looking at your experiences through the lens of autism and ADHD may provide the clarity you've been searching for.
+If you've been misdiagnosed, exploring your experiences through the lens of autism and ADHD may offer clarity.
+Remember, you are not alone.
+Many women share your journey—unmasking, learning, and thriving uniquely.

 It’s time to stop masking and start embracing the unique strengths that come with being neurodivergent.

-Interested in learning more about how to help a neurodivergent child focus?
-Contact Davis UK & Ireland today to explore how we can support your child’s learning and attention needs!
+Are you a neurodivergent woman looking to unlock your full potential?
+Contact Davis UK & Ireland today to explore how we can support your needs!

 large3dforwebbackground.png